osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 [[file:files/robotiq_hand_open.png|300px]]
 [[file:files/robotiq_hand_close.png|300px]]

-The hand supports different grasping modes and uses multiple registers to control the position of the fingers among other parameters.
+The hand supports different grasping modes and uses multiple registers to control the position of the fingers, as well as other parameters.
-Check out the Section 4.4 of the [instruction manual](robotiq.com/media/3-FINGER-140613.pdf) for a full list of features and a description of each control register.
+Check out Section 4.4 of the [instruction manual](http://robotiq.com/media/3-FINGER-140613.pdf) for a full list of features and a description of each control register.

 As an example, you can execute the following command to change the grasping mode to `pinch` and close the gripper: